So you’re ready to print classroom decor – tell me if this seems familiar:

 When you click on “properties” you’ll see a screen like the one selected below.
 First change the “Paper Type” to Cardstock.
 Next, change the “Printer Quality” to best.
 Lastly, change the “Borderless” option to On.
 This allows the picture to take up the entire page meaning you can skip out on a lot of cutting for things like your alphabet and growth mindset posters.
 Unfortunately, not every printer can do this – but check to make sure!

 As always my hope has been to help transform your classroom to be a home away from home.
 I hope these tips have helped guide you into maximizing the potential of your classroom decor.
 Let me know if there are any other ways I can help you make your classroom the room of your dreams.
 Happy printing 🙂

-If you haven’t decided on which classroom decor to use for this school year, take a look at my Best Selling Classroom Decor Bundle to find a decor that will transform your classroom into a home away from home 🙂
+If you haven’t decided on which classroom decor to use for this school year, take a look at my Best Selling Classroom Decor Bundles to find a classroom theme that will transform your room into a home away from home 🙂